LEFT HAND WATER DISTRICT

 The Left Hand Water District serves potable water to customers within the District’s boundaries and service area in Boulder, Broomfield and Weld counties.
 Approximately 85% of the customer accounts served are single-family residential accounts; the remaining 15% are commercial, multiple-housing or master meter community accounts.

-The Budget for 2013 reflects the anticipated revenues primarily from water sales to existing customers.
-It also includes revenues from limited tap sales to new development in rural Boulder and Weld Counties, as well as in areas served by the Left Hand Water District that are within the Town of Frederick and lie within the District.
-Revenue projections in 2013 reflect no increase in water rates or in minimum monthly fees for regular tap-holding customers.
-The only rate change was a slight increase, from $6.70 to $9.00 per thousand gallons, for bulk water through hydrant meter rentals.
-It has been determined that sufficient levels of revenue and reserves can be reached and maintained without increasing other water rates in 2013.
+The Budget for 2022 reflects the anticipated revenues primarily from water sales to existing customers.
+It also includes revenues from tap sales to new development in rural Boulder and Weld Counties, as well as in areas served by the Left Hand Water District that are within the Town of Frederick and lie within the District.
+Revenue projections for 2022 reflect an increase of 2.5% for basic service fees and 2-8% for volume charges for all customer types.
 Water rates, fees, and charges are budgeted to pay all current operation and maintenance expenses of the system, to accumulate funds for future maintenance and replacement costs, and to create net revenue in the amount necessary to pay the principal and interest on all debt.

 The 2022 Budget reflects an anticipated decrease in operating expenditures of approximately 0.3% from the 2021 budget, as well as capital expenditures for both new projects and repair and replacement projects for existing infrastructure.